 About the Farm

 Abby Paloma joined Growing Heart Farm in the midst of their first season.
 She loves growing real food and feeding her community with veggies and herbs grown from the heart.
 Abby Paloma is graduate from NYU with a self-designed BA in neuroscience and transformational psychology.
-She also is a certified OM yoga teacher, holds Reiki certification and practices a variety of complimentary healing modalities.
+She also is a doctor of acupuncture, a certified OM yoga teacher, holds Reiki certification and practices a variety of complimentary healing modalities.
 A passionate teacher and healer, Abby, splits time between NYC and Pawling, NY where she is growing the thriving community around Growing Heart Farm through facilitating events, workshops and retreats.
 You can find Abby teaching yoga classes and workshops bi-coastally or nurturing the medicinal herb garden, concocting magical salves or making kale chips on the farm.